tianon/wishlist/remarkable.md

 - when in "edit text" mode, let me move the cursor with the pen (way more accurate / precise) or select text

+- direct network printer support for when you need actual paper (or the notes are written and it's time to hand them off to someone else)

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)